qStivi/qGPT/README.md

 - **In-Game Assistant**: Interacts with players in-game, responds to chat messages, executes commands, and can adopt roles or personas to enhance gameplay.
 - **Website Chatbot**: Serves as an interactive assistant on websites, capable of guiding users, answering questions, and providing support.
 - **Personal Chat Buddy**: Available for direct messages, offering personalized conversations that adapt over time to the user's preferences and communication style.
+- **Task Offloading with Inner Thoughts Bots**: Offload intensive operations like data retrieval or complex calculations, keeping user interactions smooth and uninterrupted.

 ## Project Status

 This project is in its early stages and is being developed for fun during free time.
-It's a personal exploration into the capabilities of conversational AI and modular software design.
+It's a personal exploration into the capabilities of conversational AI, modular software design, and multi-bot systems.

 ## Vision